sam-is/OgcApi.Net/docs/features-api.md

 OGC API - Features is a multi-part standard that provides the capability to create, modify, and query spatial data on the web.
 It specifies requirements and recommendations for APIs that want to follow a standard way of sharing feature data.

-OGC API - Features provides access to collections of geospatial data based on OpenAPI 3.
+OGC API - Features provides access to collections of geospatial data based on OpenAPI.
 Currently, only database providers are supported: SQL Server, PostgreSQL/PostGis, and SQLite with the SpatiaLite extension.

 You can publish geospatial data to the web from any table or view.
 Each table or view is treated as a separate data source.